In conversation with JONATHAN HEPFER (Nice, France - 2011)

 When I finally performed Psappha, all the instruments I used were my idea.
 And I felt that it was important that the public who listened to Psappha would really experience the piece as something new.
 That meant that if I used gongs for my metals, for example, it would simply blend in with a lot of other music being written at the time.
 At that moment, in 76, audiences had heard many, many, many pieces for metal by other composers.
 Composers wrote far too much for metal percussion at that time.
 Therefore, I was not satisfied to use those instruments, you understand?

 And we found a metal that sounded different than everything else at the time.
-And for the skins instruments also, I used the contrabass toms, which were new at the time.
+And for the skin instruments also, I used the contrabass toms, which were new at the time.
 Now, everybody has them.
-Big bass drums, there are many nowadays, but at that moment, it was not the case!
+Big bass drum too; there are many nowadays, but at that moment in history, that was not the case!
 During those years, the largest bass drums, even in the orchestras were only ninety centimeters.
 I took one that was one meter and five centimeters.
 Big.
 Big!
 And I said, I would like to try that out.
 Maybe I am making a mistake.
 We shall see.
-And I had one made that was two times that size.
+And I eventually had one made that was two times that size.
 I am very happy with my gran cassa.

 With Kolberg, I made the signature Gualda gran cassa.
 It is beautiful.
 The opera of Paris has one, as do many orchestras.
 I am very happy about that.

 As I told you, as with timpani, I progressed in making a big, deep sound from my instruments.
 Rrrrrrarrrrr!
 Big sound.
 I don’t like when the percussion plays hard – pointue comme ça.
 I always like to hear a sound, a beautiful sound.
-Of course deep sound sometimes, if it suits the music.
-But you can not play “tak, tak, tak, tak.”
+Of course, it can be hard too sometimes, if it suits the music.
+But you can not simply play “tak, tak, tak, tak.”
+Whatever you are playing must be more musical than that.
 And when I worked on Psappha, I was obliged to find a way of making the sounds beautiful despite the speed, the difficulty, the virtuosity.

 I needed to learn how to go back and forth between the heavy, deep booming of the bass instruments and the lighter passagework on the higher, quicker instruments.
 Much like when a pianist goes BOOM in the bass, and then has to play something staccato in the midrange.
 But in Psappha, there is no staccato.
 I play détaché, but never staccato.
 I don’t like when staccato is written in percussion “ti ki ti ki ti ki ti ki.”
 No. Because at the end with the metal instruments, the notes go by quickly (sings pulsing bass drum and example of ‘F’ material at the end of Psappha).
 But if you play (sings same passage with smoother phrasing), it is beautiful!

 If you play this part staccato, it is so harsh to listen to at fortississimo.
 And when Xenakis writes four F’s, he means four F’s!
 (Laughter) Don’t try and take away one forte, because the composer did not ask for that!
-And I repeat, Monsieur Stockhausen doesn’t ask for that in Zyklus.
+And I repeat, Monsieur Stockhausen also demands this precision and care in Zyklus.
 However, your personal version of four F’s and my version will never be quite the same.
 It means to play as loudly as YOU can.

 Jean-Pierre Drouet has an extraordinary sound.
 He is just a natural.
 He plays everything fantastically, you know?
-He has every possibility when he plays.
-When we were students, we had no teacher who could say, “be careful in this music.”
-We figured it by ourselves.
-We found ways to do solve problems, through every time we encountered this or that difficulty.
+He has every musical possibility at his fingertips when he plays.
+When we were students, with respect to contemporary music, we had no teacher who could say, “be careful in this passage,” or "try it this way in this part."
+Rather, we figured everything out by ourselves.
+We found ways to solve problems, and to work through this or that difficulty.
 I had great luck to work with Jean-Pierre Drouet, because he is an exemplary musician in that way.